 In general mobile devices have room for around three columns of data, depending on the length of the data being presented.
 If there is a lot of data in a table it might not display well on small screens.
 There are two alternative displays you can use, depending on your use case.

 In a scrolling table, if there are too many columns to display in the content area the first column becomes sticky while the rest of the table is allowed to scroll beneath it.
 For that reason the data in the first column should be broadly indicative of what the data in the column is about, as in this example where it is the name of the item being described in the row of data.

 - requires additional interaction (scroll or swipe) from the user

 - not all data is visible at once

 In a table that collapses to boxes, the rows of the table are transformed into individual blocks of data.

-- Does not look like a table.
-This non-standard display may be unfamiliar to users.
+- does not look like a table and this non-standard display may be unfamiliar to users